Expand the Menu to access our Tree Identification pages.

 River Bottlebrush Callistemon sieberi [Callistemon paludosus]

 The common name implies that this native shrub or small tree prefers a moist habitat along stream banks or within open forests, where mature specimens can reach a height of up to 8m and often develop a weeping foliage.
 It has a wide distribution range and is a common occurrence on both sides of the Great Dividing Range along Australia's east coast (Picture 1).
 Bark on the trunk of mature trees is rough, deeply furrowed and hard in texture.
-It is a light brown in colour first, weathering to grey (2).
+It is a light brown in colour first, then weathers to grey (2).
 Small flower spikes are inconspicuous when compared to other Callistemon species, but are an unusual and attractive pale pink in colour.
-Individual flowers feature a bundle of pink or sometimes cream colored filaments less than 1 cm in length, which are topped by bright yellow anthers.
-Tiny petals are rounded in shape and a transparent, whitish green in colour, sitting atop of the green calyx, which is covered in very fine hair (no flower stalks).
-The long flowering period last from late spring to autumn (3).
-The fruit is a small cup-shaped capsule measuring less than 5 mm across, showing a wide and flat rim at the top.
+Individual flowers feature a bundle of pink or sometimes cream coloured filaments less than 1 cm long, which are topped by bright yellow anthers.
+Tiny petals are rounded in shape and a transparent, whitish green in colour.
+The green calyx (base), is covered in very fine hair (no flower stalks).
+The long flowering period lasts from late spring to autumn (3).
+The fruit is a small cup-shaped capsule measuring less than 5 mm across, with a wide and flat rim at the top.
 Old capsules will remain on branches for years (4).
-Simple mature leaves with an alternate arrangement are; up to 9 cm in length with entire margins, mostly narrow elliptic in shape (widest around the middle), dull grey green on both surfaces, hairless, strong and rigid in texture.
+Simple mature leaves with an alternate arrangement are; up to 9 cm long, mostly narrow elliptic in shape (widest around the middle) with entire margins, dull grey green on both surfaces, hairless, strong and rigid in texture.
 Leaf apex shape narrows very gradually into a hard, sharp tip, base shape is cuneate.
 Venation with exception of the midrib is very faint (5).
 Distribution: Vic, NSW & Qld.

 River She-oak Casuarina cunninghamiana

-This medium to tall tree attains up to 40m in height and is commonly located along freshwater courses on most of Australia's east coast (Picture 1).
-Bark is dark grey , sometimes more brown in colour with a tough and hard texture (2). .
-The female flower is up to 15 mm in diameter and matures in February (3).
-The fruit a spiky cone at up to 12 mm in diameter is borne on outer branchlets and is shown before opening (4).
-Branchlets are up to 30 cm in length with tiny scale like leaves up to 5 mm long (5).
-Distribution: From southern NSW to northern QLD.
+This medium to tall tree attains up to 40m in height and is commonly found along freshwater courses on most of Australia's east coast, on the Great Dividing range and in drier inland locations (Picture 1).
+Bark is dark grey, sometimes more brown in colour and has a tough hard texture (2).
+This species is dioecious, having male and female flowers on separate trees.
+The female flower (shown before opening) is up to 15 mm in diameter and matures in late summer (3).
+Spiky cones, shown before opening, are borne on outer branchlets and reach up to 12 mm in diameter (4).
+Branchlets are up to 30 cm long with tiny scale like leaves up to 5 mm long appearing in whorls of 8 - 10 at internodes spaced less than 1 cm apart (5).
+Distribution: From southern NSW to northern Qld.
+2 subspecies cunninghamiana (shown) and subsp. miodon mainly occurring in NT.
 This species is protected in NSW.

 Rose Butternut Blepharocarya involucrigera Other names: North Queensland Bollygum

 Under ideal conditions this species can develop into a tall tree reaching 40m in height, with mature trees developing a dense and rounded canopy (1).
-Bark has a firm and finely rough texture and grey with a pink or reddish hue in colour (2).
-The unusual fruit is enclosed by a number of bracts referred to as an involucre, which after opening become woody and can remain on the tree for some time or can be found on the forest floor, making them a good identification feature (3).
-The petiole and to a lesser degree the rhachis has a flattened underside and are covered in small blisters (lenticels) (4).
-The pinnate compound leaf features up to 12 leaflets which are; up to 15 cm long with entire margins, elliptic to ovate in shape, hairless, dark green when mature, paler beneath, rather thick and strong in texture.
+Bark has a firm and finely rough texture and is grey with a pink or reddish hue in colour (2).
+The unusual fruit is enclosed by a number of bracts referred to as an involucre.
+After opening these bracts become woody and remain on the tree for some time or can be found on the forest floor, which makes them a good identification feature (3).
+The petiole and to a lesser degree the rachis has a flattened underside and are covered in small blisters (lenticels) (4).
+The pinnate compound leaf features up to 12 leaflets, which are; up to 15 cm long, elliptic to ovate in shape with entire margins, hairless, dark green when mature, paler green beneath, rather thick and strong in texture.
 The petiolules (leaflet stalks) are yellow in colour and grooved on the upper surface.
 Mid rib on lower surface is strongly raised and yellowish.
-Distribution: Tropical North QLD.
+Distribution: Tropical North Qld.
 Note: This species is reported to cause allergic reactions to some people when touched.

 Rose Myrtle Archirhodomyrtus beckleri

-This attractive small tree species reaching a height of up to 10m occurs on margins of subtropical rainforest as an under storey species or more often as a tall shrub in adjacent tall forests (Picture 1).
-Bark changes from a fairly smooth texture and a light brown colour on immature specimens (inset picture 2) to a rough, scalier texture and a darker grey brown on mature trees (2).
-Foliage of the Rose Myrtle is very glossy and arranged in a very orderly fashion (3).
-Small flowers developing in axillary axis mature into small roundish fruit about 5 mm in diameter (4).
-Simple opposite arranged leaves are; small between 2 to 5 cm in length with entire margins, varied in shape from broad elliptic to obovate, dark green and very glossy on top, paler but also glossy below, hairless, thin and soft with a polished like texture.
-Apex is long acuminate with a blunt point, base shape is cuneate to rounded.
-The three-veined pattern starting from the base of the leaf is broadly raised on the upper surface which is a good identification feature, on the lower surface only the mid vein is clearly visible.
+This attractive small tree species reaches a height of up to 10m and occurs on margins of subtropical rainforest as an under storey species, or more often as a tall shrub in adjacent tall forests (Picture 1).
+Bark changes from a fairly smooth texture and a light brown colour on immature specimens (inset picture 2) to a rough, scalier texture and a darker grey brown colour on mature trees (2).
+The distinctive foliage of the Rose Myrtle is very glossy and arranged in a very orderly fashion (3).
+Beautifully scented flowers with pure white petals and pink stamens are held on individual stalks or appear in small groups of 3.
+They arise from axillary buds and appear over spring (4).
+Simple opposite arranged leaves are; small between 2 to 5 cm long, varied in shape from broad elliptic to obovate with entire margins, dark green and very glossy on top, paler but also glossy beneath, hairless, thin and soft with a polished like texture.
+Apex is long acuminate ending in a blunt point, base shape is cuneate to rounded.
+The three-veined pattern starting from the base of the leaf is broadly raised on the upper surface, which is a good identification feature.
+On the lower leaf surface only the mid vein is clearly visible.
 Leaves are very pleasantly scented when crushed (5).
-Distribution: NSW mid-north coast to central QLD.
+Distribution: NSW mid-north coast to central Qld.

 To locate trees by botanical name or to find related species go to:Species List Botanical, which also shows all family names.